StyleShit/websites-enhancer/README.md

 ```

 ### `Component.find( selector )`
-Find an retrieve an element in the page using a CSS selector.
+Retrieve an element from the page using a CSS selector.

 ```JS
 @param {string} selector